ManuHry/Argon40-argon1-RHEL/.github/README.md

 > [!IMPORTANT]
 > Some tests are needed... please report if following works for you:
 > - installation script does not return any error
-> - argononed.service starts without warnings
+> - **argononed.service** starts without warnings
 > - you can change behaviours with argonone-config
-> - fans turns ou/off and adapt speed to temperatures
+> - fans turns on/off and adapt speed to temperatures
 > - shutdown button works as expected (test short press, double tap and long press >3s!)
 > - anything useful